ChunHungLiu/PoGoBoT/README.md

 - Open the PokemonGo.RocketAPI.Window.exe file.
 - That's it!
 Just enter your credentials, select your starting location from the map and start farming.

+## Password
+ *password* - for Google account.
+No need for when using PTC.
+If you are using Google 2 factor authentication, generate an app password (https://security.google.com/settings/security/apppasswords) and use this instead of your normal Google password.

 ## The Advanced
 - Download Visual Studio 2015.
 - Clone this Repository.